SPANDigital/presidium/content/_best-practices/02-focus-on-containers-at-first.md

 ## Discussion

-Containers are physically deployable collections of componenets.
+Containers are physically deployable collections of components.
 They come in three variaties

 - **Functional** A logical service or application whose primary role is to implement application or business logic.
 This may be a client application or a backend services.
 - **Messaging** A logical messaging channel, topic, or queue.
 A messaging container carries messages, events or work items from one part of the system to another.